 The monthly TCSA Newsletter is the “The Rattler”.
 To receive a printed copy each month, the fee is $10.00 to cover the cost of printing and postage.
 On the Membership Application there is a block to check to request a printed copy.
 Be sure to include the $10.00.
 Otherwise, the Newsletter is posted in PDF format to the TCSA web site the first few days of each month.
 Click here to go there now.

 Are there firearm training classes available?

 Yes.
 Currently available NRA certified training classes being offered will be identified by a link in the monthly Newsletter.
-The Cowboy shooting discipline also provides a Cowboy 101 class that introduces individuals into the unique Cowboy shooting discipline.

 Can I place an ad in the “For Sale” section of the TCSA web site?